Bhaskers-Blu-Org1/metrics-collector-client-python/README.md

 Required field:

-1. id: Put your journey name/Github URL of your journey.
+1. id: Put your Github URL of your pattern/project.
-	- Note: Please put down the Github URL if your journey/pattern is not from IBM organization.
+   - Note: Please put down the Github URL if your pattern is not from **IBM** organization in Github.
 2. runtimes: Put down all your platform runtime environments in a list.
 3. services: Put down all the IBM Cloud services that are used in your journey in a list.
-4. event_id: Put down where you will distribute your journey.
-Default is web.
+4. event_id: Put down where you will distribute your application.
+Default is **web**.
 5. event_organizer: Put down your event organizer if you have one.
+Default is **dev-journeys**
-6. language: If your journey is not in **python**, please put down the journey's main language in lower case.
+6. language: If your journey is not in **python**, please put down the application's main language in lower case.

+## List of runtimes, services, and languages

+Please go to the [service list page](https://github.com/IBM/metrics-collector-service/blob/master/docs/service_list.md) to get the list of official names for runtimes, services, and languages.

 ## Example app